Why is opening a cloud kitchen a good idea?

 Raw materials required to start the cloud kitchen operations depend on the type of food you’re offering.
 It is important to choose the right vendors at this stage for the raw materials.

-You should allocate extra budget for packaging as it plays a crucial role in creating a brand recall for the customers.
+You should allocate an extra budget for packaging as it plays a crucial role in creating a brand recall for the customers.
 The packaging must be sturdy to preserve the quality of the food during the delivery.

-Since you are no longer able to provide a physical guest experience, packaging should leave a good impression on the minds of the customer.
+Since you are no longer able to provide a physical guest experience, packaging should leave a good impression on the minds of the customers.
 Ensure that the packaging contains your restaurant’s logo and reflects the theme and concept of your restaurant.